 Undisturbed birthing hormones allow you to cope with the sensations of birth, give you the most blissful feelings of your life, make birth safer, and support successful breastfeeding and bonding.

 What's really unique and special about home birth midwives is that they visit your home for days and weeks after the birth to support the transition of having a new baby.
+They'll usually come for a visit a day after birth, 3 days, 1 week, 2, weeks, and 6 weeks.

-Remember, we are alive today because all of our ancestors survived home birth
+Remember, we are alive today because all of our ancestors survived home birth.

 Click here to read more about the history of childbirth and how it came to be viewed with so much fear.

-Choose the birth setting and care provider that fit into your ideal vision for birth, not the other way around
+Choose the birth setting and care provider that fit into your ideal vision for birth, not the other way around.

 If you're on the fence about home birth, interview a few midwives and get all your questions answered.
 Feel them out and see if anyone would be a good fit.